Corporate Social Responsibility

 Boosting traffic and tourism

 Across Wizz Air’s network, there are several locations where no regular air services existed before Wizz Air, or where Wizz Air made a significant difference in traffic numbers.
 After Wizz Air opened its base in Varna, Bulgaria in 2017, the airport saw a double-digit rise in passengers’ traffic, reaching almost 2 million passengers.
-In Macedonia, passenger numbers have tripled in the last ten years, and in Kutaisi, ever since the company opened its base in in September 2016, the airport’s traffic numbers have more than doubled, from 182,000 passengers in 2015 to 405,000 in 2017, with more than 75% of passengers served by Wizz Air.
+In North Macedonia, passenger numbers have tripled in the last ten years, and in Kutaisi, ever since the company opened its base in in September 2016, the airport’s traffic numbers have more than doubled, from 182,000 passengers in 2015 to 405,000 in 2017, with more than 75% of passengers served by Wizz Air.

 Protection of honest and fair business